 Rule-oriented acceptance criteria format

-In some cases, it’s difficult to fit acceptance criteria into the Given/When/Then structure.
-For instance, GWT would hardly be useful for the following cases:
+Sometimes, it’s challenging to fit acceptance criteria into the Given/When/Then structure.
+For instance, GWT would hardly be useful for the following circumstances:

 - You’re working with user stories that describe system-level functionality that needs other methods of quality assurance.